Spencer Howson: Private life

 Howson was born in England but has lived in Brisbane since 1979.
 He attended primary schools at Bald Hills, Toowong and Manly.
 High School was Brisbane Grammar and he then attended the Queensland University of Technology.
 He married his wife, Nikki, on Mount Coot-tha in June 1996 and they have a son Jack born in 2000.
+In 2021, Howson completed a Master of Arts (Creative Arts) at University of Southern Queensland, researching attitudes towards female radio presenters.
+In 2024, he began his PhD at Griffith University, studying the importance of local radio to listeners in regional Australia.
+Away from work and study, Howson enjoys red wine, model trains and spending time with his cats.